Freda Huncke Endowment Graduate Teaching Fellowship

 The Freda Huncke Endowment Graduate Teaching Fellowships were established to enable excellent new students to develop teaching expertise and get a solid start on academics when beginning one of our graduate programs in the English Department.
 Preference is given to new students whose teaching experience is judged excellent by supervisors or faculty recommenders or whose potential for excellence in teaching is evident in their application files.
 Recipients are chosen by the Graduate Admissions Committee of the ISU English Department in cooperation with the graduate faculty in our graduate programs.

-These fellowships provide selected students with an award equivalent to teaching one course reducing their teaching load from 4 courses to 3 courses during their first year in the program.
-Recipients receive the same benefits as other graduate assistants, including tuition scholarships and the same stipend level as other teaching assistants teaching 4 courses per year.
+These fellowships provide selected students with an award equivalent to teaching the equivalent of one course reducing their teaching load during their first year in the program.
+Recipients receive the same benefits as other graduate assistants, including tuition scholarships and the same stipend level as other teaching assistants teaching a full load.
 The fellowship, teaching, and graduate coursework at Iowa State University should constitute the student’s full-time occupation during the fellowship semester.

 Pearl Hogrefe Fellowship in Creative Writing

 Pearl Hogrefe Fellowship in Creative Writing offers a talented writer one academic year to study creative writing full time at Iowa State University and focus on his/her creative work without distraction.

 CWE Graduate Fellowships

 These fellowships are awarded to MFA Creative Writing and Environment graduate students in their first year who are on teaching assistantship appointments.
 Their purpose is to provide strong incoming MFA students with the most important resource for creative writers: time off for their craft.
 Recipients of these fellowships receive reduced teaching loads in their first year while their stipend remains equivalent with those teaching a full load.

 F. Wendell Miller Scholarship Program